Huia, New Zealand: Features

-The Huia Store, the sole local general store and cafe, opened in 1886.
-Huia is also served by the Huia Volunteer Fire Brigade.
+Alfreds Huia Store, the sole local general store and cafe, originally opened in 1886.

 On the shores of Huia Bay is Huia Reserve, there are picnic tables, a BBQ, a small playground, basketball half-court and a half pipe for skating.
 It is close to the Lower Huia Dam, Upper Huia Dam and Karamatura Falls.

 The Upper Huia Dam opened in 1929 and the Lower Huia Dam opened in 1971.
 Both reservoirs form part of the water supply for Auckland and are managed by Watercare Services.

 The Auckland Council operates several accommodation facilities in the area including the Kiwanis Huia camp, Huia Lodge, Barr cottage (situated on the waterfront in Little Huia) and a camping area known as Barn Paddock in the Karamatura farm.
-Huia Lodge was the school house of Huia School between 1894 and 1961; the local state secondary school is Green Bay High School.
+Huia Lodge was the schoolhouse of Huia School between 1894 and 1961; the local state secondary school is Green Bay High School.

-Huia Settlers Museum, opened in 1984, is located near the entrance to the Karamatura Park.
+Huia Settlers Museum opened in 1984, is located near the entrance to the Karamatura Park.
 It contains many relics of the Kauri felling and milling and artefacts from the wreck of HMS Orpheus.

 Jonesonian Institute, a small eclectic museum and art gallery modelled on Museum of Jurassic Technology, is also located in Huia.

-There are an abundance of walking tracks around the Huia area and there are numerous camp sites in the Karamatura Valley.
-The highest point in the Waitākere Ranges - Te Toiokawharu (474m), accessible via the Twin Peaks Track, is part of this valley.
+There are an abundance of walking tracks and beaches around the Huia area.
+The highest point in the Waitākere Ranges – Te Toiokawharu (474m), accessible via the Twin Peaks Track, is part of this valley.